MicrosoftDocs/learn/learn-pr/azure/monitor-report-aad-security-events/includes/2-use-logs-detect-suspicious-activity.md

 ![Screenshot of a sign-in failure details panel with the error code and failure reason highlighted.](../media/2-sign-in-failure-codes.png)

-You'll find a complete list of error codes on the Microsoft Docs website.
+You'll find a complete list of error codes at the URL provided in the summary unit of this module.
 A few example error codes and their official descriptions are listed in the following table:

 | Error | Description                                                  |
 | :---- | :----------------------------------------------------------- |